French battleship Richelieu: Second deployment with the British Eastern Fleet

 A decrypted Japanese radio signal revealed that the cruiser and the destroyer were to steam from Singapore to Port Blair to evacuate the garrison there on the night of 12–13 May while another transport vessel would pick up the troops at Car Nicobar.
 On 9 May, a pair of British submarines spotted Haguro as it passed through the Malacca Strait, so the East Indies Fleet launched Operation Dukedom to intercept the Japanese ships.
 Richelieu steamed with the heavy cruiser as Group 3 of Force 61.
 Aware that Allied ships were at sea, Haguro and Kamikaze turned back, though they were spotted by aircraft from the escort carriers and then sunk by destroyers of the 26th Destroyer Flotilla before Richelieu and Cumberland could arrive.
 Japanese aircraft attacked the fleet as it withdrew back to Trincomalee but were, once again, poorly coordinated and they failed to damage the ships.
 Richelieu arrived in port on 18 May.

 On arrival, the ship took on additional ammunition and fuel, and over the coming weeks, she underwent repairs to her boilers and took part in shooting practice.
 The bombardments carried out earlier in the year had revealed excessive dispersion of the main battery shells, particularly if both guns on one side of the turret were fired at the same time.
 The crew at that time was unable to determine the cause of the problem, though tests with the remanufactured Strasbourg charges reduced the problem.
 On 3 June, the destroyer arrived with spare equipment for Richelieu, which was sent to Durban for another refit.
 Her hull again needed to be scraped and her boilers required a re-tubing.
 The ship had to stop in Diego Suarez on the way to disembark non-white crewmen at the request of the racist government of South Africa; though this caused resentment among the crew, the French nevertheless complied.
-Richelieu arrived on 18 July and work lasted from 31 July to 10 August.
+Richelieuarrived on 18 July and work lasted from 31 July to 10 August.
 Thirteen of the ship's 20 mm guns were replaced with four 40 mm guns, as the lighter weapons had proved to be ineffective against kamikazes.
 The ship conducted training and trials of South Africa before departing for Diego Suarez, ultimately arriving back in Trincomalee on 18 August, by which time Japan had surrendered.